Chasing Peaks

 Any pre-requisites?

 You should be able to take and follow a bearing with relative confidence.
 You will be reasonably familiar with basic navigation strategies.
-If you have completed NNAS Silver or NNAS Gold (or equivalent courses) you should not encounter any issues.
+If you have completed our Improver Navigation or Mountain Navigation courses (or equivalent courses) you should not encounter any issues.

 What will you learn?